New Three-Year Doctor of Pharmacy (PharmD) at the University of Toronto

 What criteria are used to determine who is admitted to the program?

-Applicants will be assessed on their academic performance, performance on the Casper Test and (for those who meet initial academic and Casper thresholds) performance on the online Individual Assessment.
+Applicants will be assessed on their academic performance, in addition to performance on the Casper Test and (for those who meet initial academic and Casper thresholds) performance on the online Individual Assessment.
 Those who do not meet minimum standards in one or more of the criteria will not be considered in final selections.
+Weights of the various factors used for final selections are not published.

 The published criteria does not preclude consideration of other possible factors related to academic performance and/or student conduct.